hanasaki/20181000-BloomTEKSystems-CodeChallenge/README.md

     url not set defaults to using canned data from in the JAR url = "internal" => same as not set => use from JAR url = "default" =>

+NOTE: the program is command-line driven per common conventions.
+To run in a loop until the user exits, it would be wrapped in a script.
+Perhaps a bash script.